equivalent/equivalent.github.io/_posts/article/2018-08-20-is-rails-still-relevant-in-2018.md

 You will work with that programming language 8-10 (maybe even 16) hours a day. **Don't underestimate the importance of "developer happiness"**

-If that what you work with (or the project you work for) doesn't make you happy then it's you that failed not the Programming language.
+If tools that you work with or the project that you work for doesn't make you happy then it's you that failed not the Programming language.

 I love my job because I've picked a job with the right set of technologies,